leilist/Monolayer-Water-PhaseDiagram-Data/README.md

 * `ti_lammps`:
 Examples of free-energy calculations with the thermodynamics integration method using the LAMMPS in DeePMD-kit based on the MLFF model.

+* `pimd`:
+Examples of PIMD (path-integral MD) using the open-source i-PI code and the LAMMPS in DeePMD-kit based on the MLFF model.